danielbodnar/awesome-stars/BY-LANG.md

 ## Groovy

+- [siministry/jenkins-pipeline](https://github.com/siministry/jenkins-pipeline) - A set of useful Jenkins Pipeline methods implemented by some example flows.
+- [ruben-nieva/jenkins-pipeline](https://github.com/ruben-nieva/jenkins-pipeline) - A set of useful Jenkins Pipeline methods implemented by some example flows.
+- [UrbanCode/Plugin-Template-UCD](https://github.com/UrbanCode/Plugin-Template-UCD) - The UrbanCode Plugin Template project is a sample project that can be forked and used as a base for all community plugins.
+- [fred06fr/jenkins-udeploy-plugin](https://github.com/fred06fr/jenkins-udeploy-plugin) - A plugin for IBM Urban Code Deploy that adds process steps to control Jenkins, launching jobs and executing scripts
 - [tardisoft/jenkins-enterprise](https://github.com/tardisoft/jenkins-enterprise) -
 - [saidsef/alpine-jenkins-dockerfile](https://github.com/saidsef/alpine-jenkins-dockerfile) - Jenkins Blue Ocean Containerised Docker
 - [jorgeacetozi/ebook-continuous-delivery-with-kubernetes-and-jenkins](https://github.com/jorgeacetozi/ebook-continuous-delivery-with-kubernetes-and-jenkins) - Continuous Delivery for Java Apps: Build a CD Pipeline Step by Step Using Kubernetes, Docker, Vagrant, Jenkins, Spring, Maven and Artifactory